Ullathai Allitha

-Ullathai Allitha is heavily based on the Tamils film Bommalattam (1968) and Sabaash Meena (1958).
+Ullathai Allitha is heavily based on the Tamil films Sabaash Meena (1958) and Bommalattam (1968), and the Hindi film Andaz Apna Apna (1994).
 The film was scored by Sirpy, photographed by U. K. Senthil Kumar and edited by B. S. Vasu, with filming taking place predominantly in the Fernhills Palace, Ooty.
 It was released on 15 January 1996 and became a commercial success.
+The film was remade in Telugu as Veedevadandi Babu (1997) and in Kannada as Galate Aliyandru (2000).